Colostrum Gummies: What the Factory Floor Reveals

 Why colostrum behaves differently in a gummy

-Most gummy formulas are engineered around a predictable framework: a syrup base, a gelling system, an acid system, and flavor/color.
-The entire format depends on controlling solids, pH, and moisture so the piece sets correctly and stays stable in a bottle.
+Most people think gummy formulas are predictable: a syrup base, a gelling system, an acid system, and flavor/color.
+Get the solids, pH, and moisture right, and the piece sets correctly and stays stable in a bottle.

-Colostrum changes that equation because it introduces ingredients that are “active” in a physical sense.
+Colostrum throws a wrench in that equation.
+It introduces ingredients that are “active” in a physical sense.
 Proteins bind water, minerals influence gel behavior, and lipids can add oxidation risk.
-Even when a bench sample looks great, these components can create drift over time if the formula and process aren’t designed to accommodate them.
+That's three variables most formulators don't have to juggle.
+Even when a bench sample looks great, these components can create drift over time if the formula and process aren't designed for them.

-With colostrum gummies, many issues don’t show up as dramatic defects.
-Instead, they appear as slow, costly changes that make a product feel inconsistent across lots or across time.
+With colostrum gummies, problems aren't dramatic defects.
+They're slow, costly drifts that make a product feel inconsistent across lots or across time.

 Texture drift (the “it was fine at first” problem)

-Colostrum solids can compete for water and interfere with the gel network.
-That often shows up in storage as a texture that slowly moves away from what you approved during development.
+Colostrum solids compete for water and mess with the gel network.
+So in storage, texture slowly moves away from what you approved during development.

 • Gummies harden over time and lose the intended bite